yourdevkalki/arbitrum-vibekit/README.md

 - `templates/`: Vibekit framework agents to use as a starting template to build your own agent.

-- `examples/`: Agent examples that demonstrate the use of Ember AI.
+- `examples/`: Agent examples that demonstrate the use of Ember AI's MCP tools.

 - `lib/`: Core libraries and tools.